-A number of approaches are at the disposal of TeensInAI.
-Co-creation workshops with actual users is one of many approaches.
-It is characterised by a mix of methods such as cultural immersion into lives of others, role-play, storyboards, access to free and open-source-code, sketches, user-testing and lo-fi prototypes.
+Several approaches are at the disposal of TeensInAI.
+Co-creation workshops with actual users are one of many approaches.
+It is characterized by a mix of methods such as cultural immersion into the lives of others, role-play, storyboards, access to free and open-source-code, sketches, user-testing and lo-fi prototypes.
 It enables teens to dig deeper; identify multiple solutions; converge onto one idea; validate the idea.

 Enter NASA Space Apps Challenge 2019.